Measuring the Complexity of Countable Presburger Models: Presburger Arithmetic

 \begin{definition} A Presburger group $P$ is called plain if every element of $P$ has the same residue sequence as an integer.
 That is, given $x\in P$, there exists some $z\in \Z$ such that $\rho(x)=\rho(z)$. \end{definition} \begin{proposition} If $P$ is a plain Presburger group, then there exists a divisible ordered abelian group $V$ such that $P\cong V \times \Z$. \end{proposition}

 \begin{proof} Consider $x\in P$.
 Since $P$ is plain, there exists a unique integer $z_x$ that has the same residue sequence as $x$.
 Define $x'=x-z_x$.
 Note that $x'$ has a residue sequence of all zeros.
 Define $V=\{x':x\in P\}$.
-It is not hard to see that $V$ is a subgroup of $P$.
+Recall that $\rho$ is a homomorphism from $P$ to $\widehat{\Z}$.
+We have that $V$ is the kernel of this map, and so $V$ is a subgroup of $P$.
 Thus, addition and ordering are defined for $V$.
 Since every element of $V$ has a residue of all zeros, for all $v\in V$ and positive $n\in \N$ there is some $u\in V $ with $nu=v$.
 This gives that $\frac{v}{n}\in V$ for all $n$ and so we get that $qv\in V$ for all $q\in \Q, v\in V$.
 Hence, $V$ is a divisible ordered abelian group.

 Note that every element of $P$ is of the form $v+z$ with $v\in V$ and $z\in \Z$.
 If $|v|>0$ (where $|v|$ is defined as $\max(v,-v)$), then $|v|$ is larger than all integers.
 Hence, $v+z>0$ if and only if $v>0$ or $v=0$ and $z>0$.
 This gives that $P\cong V \times \Z$ as witnessed by the map $v+z \mapsto (v,z)$. \end{proof}